rooksdh/resume/index.md

 <details closed>
   <summary><b>PowerShell</b></summary>
   <br>
   <p>I completed the <a href="https://www.linkedin.com/learning/powershell-5-essential-training"> PowerShell 5 Essential Training</a> found on LinkedIn Learning.
 This course taught me the basic ins-and-outs of PowerShell along with how to use it to optimize management.
-Below is a list of the skills I learned during the training, followed by my proof of completion:
+Below is a list of the skills I learned during the training along with the certificate provided upon completion of the course:
   <ul>
     <li>Discovering commands using "Get-Help *_*"</li>
     <li>Utilizing "Get-Service"</li>